adamp01/docker_api_example/README.md

 * start: The start datetime of the appointment.
 Format YYYY-MM-DD%20HH:mm
 * duration: The duration of the appointment, in minutes.
 * type: The type of appointment.
 Must be one of one-off or consultation.
 * therapist_id: The id of the therapist to assign the appointment to.
 Seed data will provide two therapists with id 1 and 2.
+Notes:
+* Appointment times for a therapist cannot overlap.
+* Appointment time must not be in the past.

 Example:
 `curl -X POST -H "Content-Type: application/json" -H "Authorization: Bearer {token}" "http://localhost:5000/add_appointment?start=2022-06-06%2012:41&duration=60&type=one-off&therapist_id=1"`